0x3af72/RFS/README.md

 # RFS

-A simple and secure file vault with useful functionalities.
+RFS is an easy to use file vault to securely store your files.
+It can be used on your computer, or from an external drive.
+Data on external drives is cacessible to anyone, so private files can be stored on them with RFS.

 ## Security

-**Hashing**: Passwords are hashed through __100k__ rounds of sha256, and salted with a cryptographically-secure salt of 32 characters.
+**Hashing**: Passwords are hashed with SHA256 and salted with a 32-character salt.

-**Encryption**: Data is encrypted through AES-256.
+**Encryption**: Files are encrypted with AES-256, a secure encryption algorithm.

 ## Functionalities